sundaresan0502/Cyber-bullying-detection-system/README.md

 Note:
 Machine Learning algorithm Used for develop a Model is Naive Bayes classifier.

-Use Flask framework to develop front-end for this system.
+Used Flask framework to develop front-end for this system.
 * tutorial for flask (https://www.tutorialspoint.com/flask/index.htm)
 * Guide for install flask (https://flask.palletsprojects.com/en/1.1.x/installation/)
 * for more info and sample project on flask, please check their offical website (https://flask.palletsprojects.com/en/2.0.x/tutorial/)